 The best season for the Prashar Lake trek are mid-April to the end of June, when the weather is lovely, the landscape and forests are green, and the views are clear.
 During these months, the temperatures hover between 16-25 degrees Celsius.

-Prashar lake weather is mostly cool with temperatures ranging from -5 degree C to 25 degree C throughout the year.
-The best seasons for the Prashar lake trek are summer and spring, but if you love snow and want to see a winter wonderland, then December is perfect.
-In winter, Prashar Lake becomes a snow trek with sub-zero temperatures and is slightly more difficult.
+However, if you love snow and want to see a winter wonderland, then December is perfect.
+The lake freezes over and is surrounded by snowy landscape.
 In the monsoon, the region receives heavy rainfall and it becomes hard to find dry camping ground, so you should avoid going during this time.